PARTHDESHMUKH2005/sbi_hack/README.md

 │     Want me to suggest something,                    │ │     or should I leave it alone?"                     │ │                                                      │
-│  Priya: "stop messaging me about my balance"         │ │                                                      │
+│  Parth: "stop messaging me about my balance"         │ │                                                      │
 │  🤖 Agent: "Got it — won't proactively message       │
 │     you again.
 You can still ask me anything."       │